passive preamplifier with switchable active stages

 Therefore I chose a bit-wise weighting of the switching stages.

 With typical listening volume levels the audio signal passes just 2-4 extremely highquality resistors.
-Its close to impossible to achieve less noise, lower distortion values and coming closer to the proverbial piece of wire.
+Its close to impossible to achieve less noise, lower distortion values and getting closer to the proverbial piece of wire.

-Unbalanced sources and/or sources with too low signal level may be useable with the PRE.
+Unbalanced sources and/or sources with too low signal level may be useable with the Pre.

 Cable lengths up to app.
 30ft present no problem for the pure passive volume control.

 Also as an option a very flexible Phono-stage can be acquired.